Boardspace-Nerds/document-tagging/README.md

 The autotagging demo can be found in the `main.py` script.
 It takes in three CLI arguments in the following order:
-1. File path for the document PDF (**sample documents can be located inside )
+1. File path for the document PDF (**sample documents can be located inside the documents directory**)
 2. The predefined tags for the mock organization you are tested against, as a comma-seperated list (ex: tag1, tag2,etc)
 3. The Spacy English model name (recommended to use en_core_web_lg, as it was installed in the setup bash script)